kcexn/cloudbus/README.md

-# Cloudbus: Session-layer Control for Open Network Services
+# Cloudbus: Session-layer Control for Network Services
 Cloudbus is a framework of distributed network proxies that support application developers and system administrators to transition from simple client-server deployments to highly-available application clusters.
 In addition to one-to-one client-server communication
 Cloudbus also supports the slightly novel one-to-N client-servers communication mode in both half and full-duplex modes.